 17.11.2017 to 18.03.2018

-Imperfection and the fugacity of thought shape Rodin’s work, raising the question of the artistic signature and the openness of artistic interpretation.
-Rilke and Hofmannsthal were greatly inspired by Rodin, as is shown by their works and the history of the small bronze sculpture.
+The unfinished and the fragmentary shape Rodin’s oeuvre.
+Questions of artistic signature and openness of interpretation in art arise.
+Rilke and Hofmannsthal took great inspiration from Rodin, which is reflected in their work and in the history of the small bronze.

 The exhibition is part of the official celebration of the 100th anniversary of Auguste Rodin’s death: www.rodin100.org.

 Visitors can share their impressions in social networks using the hashtags #Rodin100